lyokha/nginx-haskell-module/utils/README.md

 The target library will be installed in directory */var/lib/nginx*.
 Use option *-p prefix* to override the install directory.

-Note that the root Haskell source file must be *project_name.hs* where *project_name* is *project-name* with all dashes replaced by underscores.
-If the source file depends on packages other than *base* and *ngx-export*, add them into *project-name.cabal* manually.

-After bootstrapping the environment, make sure that Cabal, [*patchelf*](https://github.com/NixOS/patchelf), [*hslibdeps*](#utility-hslibdeps), and [*cabal-plan*](https://hackage.haskell.org/package/cabal-plan) are available in
+After bootstrapping the environment and extending the Haskell source code with useful content, make sure that Cabal, [*patchelf*](https://github.com/NixOS/patchelf), [*hslibdeps*](#utility-hslibdeps), and [*cabal-plan*](https://hackage.haskell.org/package/cabal-plan) are available in